Adaptive Submodular Ranking and Routing: Applications

-\paragraph{Generalized Optimal Decision Tree } Our algorithm also extends to the setting when we do not have to identify a unique hypothesis.
-Here we are given a threshold $t_i$ for each $i\in [m]$ such that it suffices to output a subset of at most $t_{i^*}$ hypotheses that is guaranteed to contain the true hypothesis $i^*$.
-This can be handled easily by changing the definition of $f_i$s to:
+\paragraph{Generalized Optimal Decision Tree} Our algorithm also extends to the setting when we do not have to uniquely identify the realized hypothesis $i^*$.
+Here we are given a threshold $t$ such that it suffices to output a subset $H^*$ of at most $t$ hypotheses with $i^*\in H^*$.
+This can be handled easily by setting:

-Note that this time we will have $f_i(S) = 1$ if the number of hypotheses that do not match $i$ on tests $S$ is at least $m-t_i$; so this corresponds to having at most $t_i$ possible hypotheses.
+Note that this time we will have $f_i(S) = 1$ if and only if at least $m-t$ hypotheses differ from $i$ on at least one test in $S$; so this corresponds to having at most $t$ possible hypotheses.
+The algorithm's stopping criterion here is the first point when the number of compatible hypotheses is at most $t$: again, this coincides with the point where $f_{i^*}$ gets covered.
 And Theorem~\ref{thm:apx} implies an $\mathcal{O}(\log{m})$-approximation algorithm.
-To the best of our knowledge this is the first approximation algorithm in this setting; previous results only seem applicable when $t_i$s are uniform.
+To the best of our knowledge, this is the first approximation algorithm in this setting.